 How the recruitment and selection process is carried out will affect the image of the University that candidates take away with them.
 The selection interview is a key component within the recruitment process and time should be taken to ensure that it is organised and well managed.

 Preparation before the interview

-Several days before the interview you and the other panel members will be provided with an information pack which will include: The job description and person specification for the post, the application forms and any supporting statements, and all available references.
+Several days before the interview you and the other panel members will be provided with an information pack which will include: The job description and person specification for the post, the application forms and any supporting statements, and all available references and a candidate assessment form which will include your chosen interview questions and a scoring matrix.
 Please ensure that you:

 read all the information carefully before the interview and make notes on each candidate, analysing the candidate’s previous appointments in some details and noting any omissions or points on the application which you wish to query.

 where candidates have unfamiliar qualifications, seek advice from the HR Manager, e.g. for international or specialist/professional qualifications.